 Shortly after Ethan arrives, Comanches massacre his brother and sister-in-law.
 After the funeral, Ethan sets off in search of his young niece Debbie, whom the Comanche have taken captive.
-Accompanying Ethan is Martin Pawley, an orphan Ethan’s brother and sister-in-law raised as their own.
+Accompanying Ethan is Martin Pawley, an orphan raised by Ethan’s brother and sister-in-law as their own.

 It’s a daunting task.
 Director John Ford uses the gigantic mesas of Monument Valley to frame his characters as tiny and alone.
 Small specs on the vast, unforgiving landscape of the frontier.

 As the years pass, Ethan’s hatred for the Comanche consumes him.
 Martin realizes with growing horror that Ethan means to kill Debbie should they find her.
 Such is Ethan’s unbridled hate for the Comanche, that he can’t bear the thought of her having gone native.

 The film isn’t all dark.
 During breaks when the trail goes cold, Ethan and Martin return to a neighboring homestead.
 There, Martin and a young pioneer girl fumble at flirtation in a series of slapstick events.
 These bits can be jarring, but they exist to lighten the mood.
 Without them, the ending would feel disingenuous.